ome/omero-documentation/omero/sysadmins/index.rst

 OMERO.web Deployment
 ********************

-OMERO.web is a python client of the OMERO platform that provides a web-based UI and JSON API.
+OMERO.web is a Python client of the OMERO platform that provides a web-based UI and JSON API.
 This section provides guidance on how to install and set up OMERO.web on any of the supported UNIX and UNIX-like platforms.
 Specific walkthroughs are